What business development KPIs are most important for growth? Well it depends on your stage of growth and industry sector.

 “…By knowing the business you’re operating in and the stage you’re at you can track & optimize the metric that matters to your business at that stage.
 This can help overcome risks and avoid premature growth.”Alistair Croll and Benjamin Yoskovitz

 In other words, you want to know what stage of growth you’re in and which growth KPIs are most relevant to you.
 Additionally, the current market plays an integral role in which KPIs will matter most for your business.
-Here are our key performance indicator examples for three business models:

 For example, NetSuite found that the operating cash flow was the most common KPI that management teams wanted to see updated regularly in the mid-pandemic summer of 2020.
 Following that, it was the current accounts receivable (found on your balance sheet) and equally, a measure of liquidity: the working capital (also known as the current ratio).